Join Our Team Today!

 All Idaho Springs Police Officers are subject to random drug testing or testing for cause.

-Work Conditions: Police and public safety personnel in Clear Creek County are subjected to extreme weather and must engage all duties under sometimes sever conditions including high winds, deep or blowing snow limited visibility, steep terrain, rain/freezing rain, snow covered or icy surfaces, and occasional high heat environments.
+Work Conditions: Police and public safety personnel in Clear Creek County are subjected to extreme weather and must engage in all duties under sometimes severe conditions including high winds, deep or blowing snow, limited visibility, steep terrain, rain/freezing rain, snow covered or icy surfaces, and occasional high heat environments.
 Working on uneven ground, in the vicinity or rushing water, in/near construction zones or amidst heavy equipment should be expected.
 The city hosts numerous special events drawing residents and tourists from varied backgrounds and cultures.
 Such events compel community policing interaction, walking and or standing for long durations.

-Area Information: The City of Idaho Springs encompasses the comfort and closeness of small town while serving as the gateway for numerous ski resorts and winter activity enthusiasts, white water rafter outfitters, long distance cyclists and other outdoor adventure activities.
+The City of Idaho Springs encompasses the comfort and closeness of a small town while serving as the gateway for numerous ski resorts and winter activity enthusiasts, white water rafter outfitters, long distance cyclists and other outdoor adventure activities.
 The town is nestled in a pass that include Interstate 70 and Clear Creek.
-There are limited housing opportunities at the present time and most officers commute from surrounding communities.
+There are limited housing opportunities at the present time and many officers commute from surrounding communities.
 The sale of marijuana is legal in the city and four dispensaries are within the city limits.
 The town includes an elementary school, numerous historic structures, and a thriving business community.

 Interested parties are invited to visit the department and arrange to ride-along with an officer.
 Ride-alongs may be requested through Corporal Ryan Frost 303-567-4291 ext.1601.

 - Apply Now